Loading...

 Next we'll make the UnitsDisplay use the ValueText as its parent:

-Change its X to 10 - this means the UnitsDisplay text will be 10 units offset from the right edge of its parent ValueText
+.
+This means the UnitsDisplay text is 10 units offset from the right edge of its parent ValueText

-Now that we have the texts set up, let's modify the color of the UnitsDisplay:
+Now that we have adjusted the position, size, and parent values on our Text instances, let's modify the color of the UnitsDisplay:

 Select the UnitsDisplay